Isoroku (film): Plot

 Isoroku Yamamoto is a great naval strategist who climbs up the ranks in the Imperial Japanese Navy.
 He is against many of the Imperial Japanese Army's decisions, opposing the signing of the Tripartite Pact with Germany and Italy in 1939 and attempts to prevent the impending conflict with the United States amid World War II.
 Marked for death by radical Japanese nationalists for his outspoken opposition to any attack on the United States, and causing disdain from Japanese war hawks such as newspaper editor Kagekiyo Munakata and military officials.
 He was educated in the United States, aware of its strengths, and thought a war would be futile.
 His superiors increasingly pressured him to plan for a full-scale war with the US.
 Yamamoto was conflicted by his principles and duties.
 The Japanese military establishment entangles Yamamoto in the war and orders him to prepare the attack on Pearl Harbor.
 Yamamoto was obligated to carry out the orders as the commander-in-chief of the Japanese Imperial Navy's Combined Fleet.
-He bonds with a Japanese A6M Zero aerial battalion, prior to the attack on Pearl Harbor to the Battle of Midway and finally, in Operation Vengeance, to the American ambush of Yamamoto's Mitsubishi G4M.
-Yamamoto is killed by bullets and the plane crashes.
+In addition to his direct subordinates feeling increasingly compelled by the ever more desperate war situation to sacrifice themselves in actions, Yamamoto also bonds with a trio of pilots from an A6M Zero aerial battalion prior to the attack on Pearl Harbor; through the attack and then Battle of Midway, the trio dwindled to just a single survivor, who later takes part in the unsuccessful defense against the American ambush of Yamamoto's Mitsubishi G4M during Operation Vengeance.
+The film ends with Yamamoto's death as his transport is shot down.